devopsdays/devopsdays-web/content/page/organizing.md

 Examples of unreasonable expenses for organizers:

 - Gifts not given to attendees and / or speakers
-- Extravagant food and beverage for meetings.
+- Extravagant food and beverage for meetings

 ---